Vicg853/obsidian-md-storage/CompSci - l1/UE - Computer basics/Basic boolean expressions.md

 Logic functions are Boolean expressions/evaluations, that produce a Boolean value.

-There are many ways to write and express these Boolean functions, some are easier and others.
+We usually don't write down Boolean expressions all alone, they're usually written in a function format, similar to mathematical functions.

 #### Truthiness tables
 A good way to visualize function results, are truthiness tables, they give us results for each of the function's variables and their variations.